We’ve made a lot of progress since our web site went up in early May.

 But then we decided we also wanted to make artists and crafters feel welcome.
 And as a result we’re getting an enormous amount of interest from that part of our community.
 We’re still not sure what they need in terms of tools but we have learned that access to workspace is very important to them and also all kinds of “makers.”

 We’ve also learned that many of the most successful maker spaces have been able to achieve financial stability and create well-equipped community workshops by renting extra space to their members who want it for additional storage, a private work area or even an office area.
 So we’re looking into doing that also.
-You can find some of our research in our discussion forum.

 We also once thought we could be a completely volunteer run organization.
 But now we’re not so sure of that.
 We’re worried that 3 or 4 people (or fewer) will end up doing most of the work and that won’t be sustainable for long.